 The Narvaez Expedition

-We offer historian-led guided tours of the Jungle Prada Site five days-a-week.
-The tour lasts approximately 90 minutes, and includes lots of Florida history, ecology, and peacocks!
-On the tour you’ll learn about the Tocobaga Indians, Spanish explorers, first American pioneers and settlers, local hurricane history, and the history of modern development in the area.
+We offer historian-led guided tours of the Jungle Prada Site five days a week.
+The tour lasts 75-90 minutes, and is packed with tons of Florida history, ecology, and peacocks!
+On the tour you’ll learn about the Tocobaga Indians, Spanish explorers, early American settlers, local hurricane history, modern development of the gulf beaches, locations of other Tocobaga mounds, useful native plants, and much more!
 We encourage curiosity so be sure to bring lots of questions!
 The private property where the tour takes place features a seaside Florida-friendly garden with dozens of free-roaming peacocks.
 We also have a small museum in a converted greenhouse on-site.
-We hope to see you soon!Book Tour Now
+Advance registration is required.Book Tour Now